Classifying $C^*$-algebras with both finite and infinite subquotients: Examples

 \subsection{Case II}

 We now consider graphs given by

 with $x, y, z > 0$.
 The resulting ideal lattice is not linear; in fact we have an extension

-showing that the ideal lattice is precisely of the type demonstrated by Meyer and Nest in \cite{rmrn:uctkkx} to not allow a UCT for filtered $K$-theory.
-However, the $K$-theory can be seen directly to have projective dimension 1.
-Indeed, it has the form
+showing that the ideal lattice is precisely of the type demonstrated by Meyer and Nest in \cite{rmrn:uctkkx} to not generally allow a UCT for filtered $K$-theory.
+But since our $C^*$-algebras have real rank zero, we may appeal to \cite{arr} to see that isomorphisms of the filtered $K$-theory, which in this case has the form